jcarlos-prieto/niliBOX/resources/API.md

 <th>Javascript</th>
 </tr>
 </thead>
-<tr><td>int</td><td>Integer</td></tr>
+<tr><td>int</td><td>Integer (Number)</td></tr>
-<tr><td>float</td><td>Real</td></tr>
+<tr><td>float</td><td>Real (Number)</td></tr>
 <tr><td>bool</td><td>Boolean</td></tr>
 <tr><td>QString</td><td>String</td></tr>
 <tr><td>QList</td><td>List</td></tr>
 <tr><td>QByteArrayView</td><td>Binary</td></tr>
 </table>

 The *Binary* Javascript type is an opaque type used to represent an array of bytes.
 This type is not a Javascript *Array buffer* but a reference to an array of bytes in the C++ context.
-The *Box API* provides functions to convert this type to an actual *Array buffer* and also to make some basic handling.
-The reason to use this opaque type instead of a standard *Array buffer* is to minimize the transfer of data between the C++ and JAvascript contexts.
+The ***Box API*** provides functions to convert this type to an actual *Array buffer* and also to make some basic handling.
+The reason to use this opaque type instead of a standard *Array buffer* is to minimize the transfer of data between the C++ and Javascript contexts.

 The signals are events generated from the C++ core application that must be handled by the Javascript environment.
 It is necessary to connect the signal to an event handler function.
-This is an example to connect a function handler to the event triggered when an input audio device has collected enough data:
+This is an example of how to connect a function handler to the event triggered when an input audio device has collected enough data:
 ```
 let box;
 let audiodeviceid;